mugh/waapi/README.md

 # Localhost restriction
 Most of the code protected to be access only from localhost. to modified it, remove 'restrictToLocalhost' function from each endpoint.
-This script meant to be integrated to other application, to be use as whatsapp notification or robots.